 These warmth-loving, summer bloomers are most successful when grown in full sun and highly fertile, fast-draining soil.

-Sensitive to cold, your Celosia should be introduced to the garden only after night temperatures are reliably in the upper 50’s.
+Sensitive to cold, your Celosia should be introduced to the garden in the late spring or early summer only after night temperatures are reliably in the upper 50’s.
 Prepare the garden by incorporating organic compost into the soil to enhance nutrition and drainage.
 Poorly draining soil can kill your plants so improve before planting!
 Mix a slow-release balanced fertilizer into the planting area as well, taking care not to let it pool in the planting hole where concentrated amounts may burn tender roots.

 Be gentle as you transfer your plants into the garden bed; they resent disturbance and a little care will help get them off to the right start.
 Allow each plant plenty of space.
 Check how large your plant will grow and space accordingly so that plants do not compete and reduce the amount of flowers produced.
 Well-spaced plants will have fewer issues with diseases and foliage deterioration.